Let’s work together to find a solution

 If partners are unable to agree on a buyout settlement, you might need to fall back on legal agreements.
 Many partnerships have agreements in place that set the price for a buyout.
 Buy-sell provisions in a partnership contract are usually tied to the annual valuation, but can also involve hiring a third party to get a more accurate assessment.
 Often, partnership agreements are bound by arbitration clauses that state all parties must agree to the valuation determined by third-party experts.

-This is first and foremost a business agreement, while there are a lot of emotions tied up in building a company together you don’t want negotiations to get personal.
+This is first and foremost a business agreement.
+While a lot of emotions must have gone into building a company together you don’t want negotiations to get personal.
 If they do, everyone will become more entrenched in their positions and you’ll need a third party to break the stalemate, which is more costly to both sides.

-Partner buyouts are complex and you’re probably not equipped to navigate its technical and legal aspects.
-Even if you’re ending your partnership on great terms, the relationship could sour if either side feels they’re getting swindled.
+Navigating the complexities of a partner buyout requires technical and legal expertise that many people lack.
+Even when ending a partnership on positive terms, misunderstandings or imbalances in the deal could lead to a strained relationship if one side feels shortchanged.
 An acquisition attorney will provide valuable insight and help you check the necessary boxes throughout a buyout.

 Business partnerships are a web of bank accounts, government forms, and contracts.
 Removing a partner’s interest from all of these entities is no easy task, but rushing through the paperwork can cause profound harm to you or your partner down the road with audits, lawsuits, and fines.
 This is why you should always enlist the help of a business acquisition attorney when conducting a partner buyout.